How to Quiet ATV Exhaust Noise – Your 12 Best Options

 Modify it to fit your exhaust header pipe and mounts, and you should, in most cases, get a decent improvement in sound output.

-Remember that any time you create a DIY solution like this, you are completely on your own if you run into any issues caused by a change in backpressure.
+Remember that any time you create a DIY solution like this, you are entirely on your own if you run into any issues caused by a change in backpressure.
 We’ll look more into the potential risks involved further down this post.

 8. Insert a Quiet Core Insert in the Muffler – dB Killer